marco262/my_wiki/README.md

 ## Media files

 Media files are not pulled down from GitHub by the intended installation (see `startup_script.sh`).
-Instead, media files requests are redirected to the my-wiki cloud bucket, where all files should be manually copied.
+Instead, media file requests are redirected to the my-wiki cloud bucket, where all files should be manually copied.

-To automatically sync your local media/ directory with the bucket:
+To automatically sync your local `media/` directory with the bucket:

 ```bash
 gsutil -m rsync -r media/ gs://<bucket-id>/media/